containers/podlet/README.md

 Options:
-  -f, --file [<FILE>]              Generate a file instead of printing to stdout -n, --name <NAME>                Override the name of the generated file (without the extension) -d, --description <DESCRIPTION>  Add a description to the unit
+  -f, --file [<FILE>]              Generate a file instead of printing to stdout -u, --unit-directory             Generate a file in the podman unit directory instead of printing to stdout [aliases: unit-dir]
+  -n, --name <NAME>                Override the name of the generated file (without the extension) -d, --description <DESCRIPTION>  Add a description to the unit
       --wants <WANTS>              Add (weak) requirement dependencies to the unit